 Kukai Pass on National Route 106 is a difficult spot where many traffic accidents occur and where snow and frozen roads are common in winter.
 With the completion of the new Kukai Tunnel, it is now possible to pass through it more easily and in a shorter time, but the 106 Express continues to travel along the old pass road to Morioka city

-Yanagawa Dam which was completed in 2021 , and then followed the Yanagawa River into Morioka city, arriving at our final destination, bus stop number 7 at the Morioka Station East Exit Bus Terminal, right on schedule.
+which was completed in 2021the Yanagawa Dam, the bus followed the Yanagawa River into Morioka city and arrived right on time at stop number 7 of the Morioka Station East Exit Bus Terminal.

 I thought about the demonstration experiment